AI

 Conversational AI

-Conversational AI is a form of artificial intelligence that understands and simulates human conversation through the use of bots powered by natural language processing (NLP).
+Conversational AI is a form of artificial intelligence that understands and simulates human conversation through the use of AI bots powered by natural language processing (NLP).
 It allows customers to express intent, via voice or messaging, and for AI-powered bots to execute on that intent, automate the required tasks, and fulfill the customer need.

 Deep Learning (DL)